jedforrest/BondGraphs.jl/docs/src/examples.md

 We can create custom reaction components which describe enzyme-catalyzed reaction mechanices, such as the Michaelis-Menten rate law.

 !!! warning
-    This method of adding custom components will be deprecated in the near future.
+    This method of adding custom components will be deprecated in the near future and replaced with a new method.

 ```@setup enzyme
 using BondGraphs